darktable-org/dtdocs/content/preferences-settings/lua-options.md

 : automatically update (bundled) scripts to current version.

 disable lua scripts
-: do not run bundled lua scripts.
+: do not run lua scripts (bundled and user defined).

 Note: _disable lua scripts_ is not displayed if darktable detects `lua/tools/script_manager.lua` in the [configuration directory](config-directory.md) (e.g. when installed using a previous version of darktable).